markNZed/processism-react-three/storyboard.md

     The formal cause is the storyboard that shapes its structure.
     The material cause is the video and files you’re watching.
     The efficient cause includes the people and tools that created it.
-    And the final cause is the reason we made it — to introduce you to the ideas of processism.
+    And the final cause is the reason we made it — to introduce you to the ideas of process philosophy.

 By revisiting Aristotle’s four causes, we get a fuller understanding of how systems work, especially those that seem to have a purpose or goal.